Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

 Having established that the fastest growing mode of the exponential profile in the high Froude number (and infinite Bond and low density ratio) limit has growth rate and phase speed agreeing with the corresponding mode of the PL profile, it becomes necessary to inquire about the nature of this mode in the PL profile.
 For this, we recall a few essential stability properties of the PL profile.
-This base-state of \figref{fig2a}, by virtue of having a density interface (zero thickness) much smaller in thickness than the shear layer, admits the \textit{Holmboe instability} (interaction between a vorticity and a density interface) as well as the \textit{KH instability} (interaction between two vorticity interfaces, see \cite{carpenter2011instability} and references therein).
+This base-state of figure \ref{fig2a}, by virtue of having a density interface (zero thickness) much smaller in thickness than the shear layer, admits the \textit{Holmboe instability} (interaction between a vorticity and a density interface) as well as the \textit{KH instability} (interaction between two vorticity interfaces, see \cite{carpenter2011instability} and references therein).
 Under the Boussinesq approximation, depending on the choice of parameters on the Richardson number $J\equiv \left(\dfrac{1-\delta}{1+\delta}\right)\dfrac{g\Delta}{U_{\infty}^2}$ versus wavenumber ($\kappa$) space, the instability can be dominantly one of the two types or be even of mixed nature.
-As noted by \cite{lawrence1991stability}, the PL profile that we employ is an \textit{asymmetric} profile, implying that the centre of its shear layer ($z = \Delta/2 > 0$, see \figref{fig2a}) does not coincide with the location of the density interface ($z=0$).
-Indeed, the velocity profile of \figref{fig2a} may be recovered from that of \cite{lawrence1991stability}, by setting $u_2=0$ and their asymmetry parameter $\epsilon$ to unity (refer to fig. $1$ in \cite{lawrence1991stability}).
-Unlike symmetric profiles, for asymmetric profiles the transition between the KH and the Holmboe instability is not readily apparent on the $J-\kappa$ plane, as both modes have non-zero phase speeds, see page $9$, section $B$ in \cite{carpenter2010identifying}.
-Using wave resonance ideas reviewed in \cite{carpenter2011instability}, one can use the phase speed versus wavenumber plane to conclude if the dominant contribution comes from the KH (vorticity-vorticity resonance) or the Holmboe instability (vorticity-density resonance) for the fastest growing mode of \figref{fig4a}.
-We defer this exercise to section \ref{subsec:wave_interac} (the low Froude number limit), where we show that at low Froude number and low as well as moderately high density ratio, growing modes in the PL model arise due to resonance between a surface-gravity mode and a vorticity wave (i.e. the Holmboe instability dominates over KH).
+As noted by \cite{lawrence1991stability}, the PL profile that we employ is an \textit{asymmetric} profile, implying that the center of its shear layer ($z = \Delta/2 > 0$, see figure \ref{fig2a}) does not coincide with the location of the density interface ($z=0$).
+Indeed, the velocity profile of figure \ref{fig2a} may be recovered from that of \cite{lawrence1991stability}, by setting $u_2=0$ and their asymmetry parameter $\epsilon$ to unity (refer to figure $1$ in \cite{lawrence1991stability}).
+Unlike symmetric profiles, for asymmetric profiles the transition between the KH and the Holmboe instability is not readily apparent on the $J-\kappa$ plane, as both modes have non-zero phase speeds, see page $9$, section $B$ in \cite{carpenter2010identifying}; \mgt{also see the related study by \cite{barros2011holmboe} for non-Boussinesq effects}.
+Using wave resonance ideas reviewed in \cite{carpenter2011instability}, one can use the phase speed versus wavenumber plane to conclude if the dominant contribution comes from the KH (vorticity-vorticity resonance) or the Holmboe instability (vorticity-density resonance) for the fastest growing mode of figure \ref{fig3a}.
+We defer this exercise to \S\ref{subsec:wave_interac} (the low Froude number limit), where we show that at low Froude number and low as well as moderately high density ratio, growing modes in the PL model arise due to resonance between a surface-gravity mode and a vorticity wave (i.e. the Holmboe instability dominates over KH).